 - 4 tablespoons maple syrup

-- 2-3 tablespoon tamari or low-sodium soy sauce
+- 2-3 tablespoons tamari or low-sodium soy sauce (see notes)

 - 2 tablespoon tahini, stir before measuring